kai687/sphinxawesome-theme/docs/how-to/install.md

 (sec:fork-and-clone)=

-## Create a local copy of the theme
+## Create a local copy of the repository

 To modify the theme, create a local copy: